part | item | cond | resp |

 4 Analysis

-In this subsection, we will run two models, one non-hierarchical and one hierarchical.
-Both models will have a single predictor (cond
+In this subsection, we will run our hierarchical Bayesian model, which will have a single fixed predictor (cond

 ).
-I will assume you have never run a Bayesian model or used brms
+I will assume that you have never run a Bayesian model or used the brms

 using the same familiar syntax from the lm()